 When this happens to me, the credit card issuer has to send me a piece of mail to the address I put on my credit card application.
 I then have to let them know I received the piece of mail, and tell them what the code was on it.
 This is to prove I actually do live at the address.

 Alternatively, sometimes I just call the credit card company and they don’t need to send me mail!
 In this case, they just ask personal info questions to verify my identity, and then they approve me on the spot.
+Another time, they asked me to fax them proof of my address, and then they approved me a couple of days later.

 Overall, just realize that entering a different address each time you apply for credit will likely slow down your credit approval process.